luzzardik/slate-vue/packages/slate-vue-reborn-shared/README.md

-# slate-vue-shared
+# slate-vue-reborn-shared

-Shared utils for slate-vue and slate-vue-next
+Shared utils for slate-vue-reborn